ekasetiawans/flutter_background_service/packages/flutter_background_service/README.md

 ## Usage

-- Call `FlutterBackgroundService.configure` to configure handler that will be executed by the Service.
+- Call `FlutterBackgroundService.configure()` to configure handler that will be executed by the Service.

+> It's highly recommended to call this method in `main()` method to ensure the callback handler updated.

 - Call `FlutterBackgroundService.start` to start the Service if `autoStart` is not enabled.

 - Since the Service using Isolates, You won't be able to share reference between UI and Service.
 You can communicate between UI and Service using `invoke()` and `on(String method)`.

 ## Migration